 Hypertrichosis

-Hypertrichosis is a rare condition characterized by excessive hair growth in areas of the body where little to no hair normally grows.
-This excessive hair growth can be either congenital (present from birth) or acquired (developed throughout life) and is independent of androgenic hormones, which is what causes it Hirsutism differs.
-Hirsutism specifically refers to a male pattern of excessive hair growth in women and is often associated with an excess of androgens.
+Hypertrichosis alopecia is a rare condition characterized by excessive hair growth in areas of the body where little to no hair normally grows.
+This excessive hair growth can be either congenital (present from birth) or acquired (developed later in life) and is independent of androgenic hormones, making it distinct from other conditions Hirsutism Hirsutism is distinct.
+It refers specifically to a male pattern of excessive hair growth in women and is often associated with an excess of androgens.

 Types of hypertrichosis

-• Congenital hypertrichosis : Can occur anywhere in the body or in localized areas and is often genetic.
-A well-known, although extremely rare, example is hypertrichosis lanuginosa congenita, in which the entire face and body are covered with long, fine hair.
+• Congenital hypertrichosis : Can occur all over the body or in localized areas and is often genetically determined.
+A well-known, albeit extremely rare, example is congenital lanuginous hypertrichosis, in which the entire face and body are covered with long, fine hair.

-• Acquired hypertrichosis : Develops after birth and may be limited to certain areas or affect the entire body.
-Acquired hypertrichosis can occur due to medications, metabolic or autoimmune diseases, as well as following skin trauma or in association with other medical conditions.
+• Acquired hypertrichosis : Develops after birth and may be limited to specific areas or affect the entire body.
+Acquired hypertrichosis can be caused by medications, metabolic or autoimmune disorders, as well as following skin trauma or in association with other medical conditions.

 causes